Tua Tagovailoa taking a new approach after concussion comeback

 Too many concussions

-It comes as the 26-year-old suffered the third official – but potentially fourth – diagnosed concussion of his pro career during Thursday night’s 31-10 loss to the Buffalo Bills.
+The 26-year-old suffered the fourth diagnosed concussion of his pro career during the Week 2 31-10 loss to the Buffalo Bills.

 Nasty impact